Wiederentdeckung von Anolis laevis in der Region San Martín in Peru

 Pholidoscelis cineraceus

-Islands Under Pressure The West Indies — including the Lesser Antilles — are among the most species-rich regions in the world.
+Islands under pressure The West Indies—including the Lesser Antilles—are among the most species-rich regions in the world.
 Many lizard and snake species are found exclusively there.
 These endemic species have adapted over millennia to the conditions of individual islands.
-Yet this very specialization makes them particularly
+Yet this very specialization makes them particularly vulnerable: when habitats are

 Continue reading